MtnMesh/mtnmesh.github.io/docs/config.md

 ## Module configuration

 ### Telemetry

+Please only enabel on solar nodes where health data is useful.

 |                              Option | Recommended Config | Notes                                                      |
 | ----------------------------------: | :----------------- | :--------------------------------------------------------- |